Raphs24/pdsnd_github/README.md

      * new_york_city.csv
      * washington.csv

-Note: Gender and year of birth data only avaiable for NYC and Chicago
+Note: *Gender and year of birth data only avaiable for NYC and Chicago.*

 ### Credits
 Credit to Udacity in providing the coding template, project workspace, three cities dataset and also guidelines or steps throughout this project as part of